-J. Vernon McGee: A practicle Bible teacher who was best known for his popular radio program, “Thru the Bible.”
-From Genesis to Revelation, McGee taught thru the entire Bible every five years.
+- J. Vernon McGee: A practical Bible teacher who was best known for his popular radio program, “Thru the Bible.”
+From Genesis to Revelation, McGee taught through the Bible every five years.

-Chuck Smith: Pastor Chuck is one of the best bible teachers of our time.
-He has a unique ability to make God’s word simple and This is a very simple and easy to use online study tool.
-You will get brief explanations along with excellent insight.
-This site also offers MP3 downloads of his radio program.easy to understand.
-He has both survey as well as in depth studies.
-This link offers a huge collection of his teachings for free.
+- Chuck Smith: Pastor Chuck was one of the best Bible teachers of our time.
+He had a unique ability to make God’s word simple.
+This site offers a huge collection of his teachings for free.

-William Barclay: Barclay’s Daily Bible Study series brings with it a wealth of colorful background facts.
-It will give you insight into the time and context of your passage, as well as an understanding of the original language.
-I almost always use this work when studying a book of the bible.
-I would however be cautious as you study because in certain places in the scriptures he leans strongly toward liberal interpretations.
-It is good to use, but I would never use it alone.
-Always use it in conjunction with other conservative commentaries.
+- William Barclay: Barclay’s daily Bible study will give you insight into the time and context of your passage, as well as an understanding of the original language.
+He sometimes leans toward liberal interpretations so use it along with other conservative commentaries.

-Henry Ironside: This is another author and preacher from yesteryear.
-His teachings are very simple and easy to understand and will give you a lot of practical applications.
-Most of his writings were birthed from what he preached.
+- Henry Ironside: This is another preacher from yesteryear.
+His teachings are very simple, easy to understand and will give you a lot of practical applications.

-Martin Lloyd Jones: This man is considered by many to be one of the foremost bible expositors.
-His are not brief teachings.
-If you are looking for an in-depth study of the word his writings are a must.
+- Martin Lloyd Jones: Jones is considered by many to be one of the foremost Bible expositors.
+His teachings are not brief.
+If you’re looking for an in-depth study of the Word, his writings are a must.

-Strong’s Exhaustive Concordance: A necessary tool for any Bible student, especially beginners.
-You can look up any word and find every place it appears in the Bible.
-This is a great tool for topical messages.
+- Strong’s Exhaustive Concordance: A necessary tool for any Bible student, especially beginners.
+It allows you look up any word and find every place it appears in the Bible.
 It also includes Greek and Hebrew dictionaries so you can look up the word’s basic meaning from the original.